vieirafagner/Anti-fraud-project/README.md

 ---

-## 📊 Resultados e Visualizações
+## 📊  Results and Visualizations

-Foram geradas e analisadas 300 transações fictícias de 20 clientes diferentes.
-A partir disso, identificamos as transações suspeitas com base nas regras definidas.
+A total of 300 fictional transactions from 20 different customers were generated and analyzed.
+Based on the defined rules, suspicious transactions were identified.

-### 📈 Distribuição dos valores das transações
+### 📈 Transaction Amount Distribution
 ![Distribuição dos valores](Imagens/distribuicao_valores.png)

-### ⚠️ Transações suspeitas por tipo
+### ⚠️ Suspicious Transactions by Type
 ![Tipos de suspeita](Imagens/transacoes.png)

-### 👥 Top 5 clientes com mais transações suspeitas
+### 👥 Top 5 Customers with the Most Suspicious Transactions
 ![Top clientes](Imagens/top.png)

 -